FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 most attributes.
 However, `<message>` is a top-level entity only; it cannot be contained by other message parts, nor can messages be nested.

-Unlike `<component>`, the parts of a message are contained by a child `<structure>` element, which in turn holds `<fieldRef>`, `<componentRef>` and `<groupRef>` elements.
+Unlike `<component>`, the parts of a message are contained by a an optional child `<structure>` element, which in turn holds `<fieldRef>`, `<componentRef>` and `<groupRef>` elements.

 **Example:** A message structure with a field, nested components, and a nested repeating group.

 ```xml
 <fixr:message name="TradingSessionList" id="100" msgType="BJ"